Originate/exosphere/documentation/tutorial/part_2/01_app_config.md

 In a microservice environment, applications consist of many different code bases.
-Each code base is stored in its own repository, is worked on by its own team, and deployed on its own schedule.
+Each code base is has one responsibility, and is very small, simple, and easy to work on.

-In return, each code base is very small and simple, and has one responsibility.
+It is stored in its own repository, is worked on by its own team, and deployed on its own schedule.

 This setup allows to break up complexity and parallelize the work of teams better.
-Since each service is so simple, it is also possible to work on them with very little training.
+Since each service is so simple, it is also possible to work on them with little training.

-An Exosphere application is not much more than a configuration file that defines all the code bases that make up the application.
+Since all the action happens in the distributed code bases, an Exosphere application is not much more than a configuration file that defines all the code bases that make up the application.